On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

-{The following proposition states that the~\ref{algorithm:IRLSA-impl} algorithm generates a sequence converging to the solution set of VI$(X,F)$ in a mean-square sense.} \begin{proposition}[Convergence in \fy{mean-square}] Let Assumptions \ref{assum:step_error_sub_1}, \ref{assum:step_error_sub_2}, \ref{assum:IRLSA}(a,b,c), and \ref{assum:conv-exp} hold.
-Also, assume that $\lim_{k\rightarrow \infty}{\g_k}\slash({\eta_k\e_k^2})=0$, and let $\{x_k\}$ be generated by the RSSA scheme. {Then, we have the following:\\ (a) The sequence $\{x_k\}$ converges to the solution set $X^*$ of VI$(X,F)$ in mean-squared sense, i.e.,
+{The following proposition states that the~\ref{algorithm:IRLSA-impl} algorithm generates a sequence converging to the solution set of VI$(X,F)$ in a mean-square sense.} \begin{proposition}[{\bf Convergence in \fy{mean-squared} distance from solution set}] Let Assumptions \ref{assum:step_error_sub_1}, \ref{assum:step_error_sub_2}, \ref{assum:IRLSA}(a,b,c), and \ref{assum:conv-exp} hold.
+Also, assume that $\lim_{k\rightarrow \infty}{\g_k}\slash({\eta_k\e_k^2})=0$, and let $\{x_k\}$ be generated by the RSSA scheme.
+Then, we have the following:\\ (a) The sequence $\{x_k\}$ converges to the solution set $X^*$ of VI$(X,F)$ in mean-squared sense, i.e.,